-You may have decided you need some of your key employees to help you set up your US operation.
+Some of your key employees may have been used to help you set up your US operation.
 In doing so, they obtained a non-immigrant visa allowing them to legally work in the US.
 The question is often asked whether these employees need to pay US taxes.

 As a holder of a non-immigrant visa, a person is not a permanent resident of the US, however, he/she may be classed by the IRS as a tax resident by meeting the “substantial presence test” for the calendar year.
 This occurs when an employee is physically present in the US for 31 days of the current year and 183 days during the current and preceding two years using a weighted average total number of days.
 The weighted average is calculated using: